 2-8 oz. of filtered or spring water

-Heat water to boil, remove from heat, and let it rest for a few minutes, so that it's hot but no longer boiling.
-Ideal water temperature is around 175°F. Sift or place matcha into the bottom of the bowl.
+Heat water to boil, remove from heat, and let it rest for a few minutes so that it's hot but no longer boiling.
+The ideal water temperature is around 175°F. Sift or place matcha into the bottom of the bowl.
 Add about 1 tablespoon of hot water and whisk into a smooth paste, using a zigzag motion.
 Add remaining water and whisk to a smooth, frothy consistency.
 Drink out of the bowl.

 - Instead of whisking, stir with a spoon (it won't be frothy).